stoeps13/connections-doc/source/admin/install/t_inst_prepare_database_wizard_oracle.md

     -   Microsoft™ Windows™:

+        !!! note
-        **Note:** Windows registers most database instances as a service.
+    Windows registers most database instances as a service.
 You can start or stop a database service manually if necessary.

         -   Oracle
             1. Open the Windows Services panel: Click **Start** \> **All Programs** \> **Administrative Tools** \> **Services.**